FarahIbrar/FarahIbrar/README.md

 ![Farah Ibrar's Github Banner](https://github.com/FarahIbrar/FarahIbrar/blob/main/Data%20Analyst%20%7C%20Data%20Scientist%20-%20Farah%20Ibrar.png)

 I'm Farah Ibrar from the United Kingdom, with a BSc in Biomedical Sciences (Hons) and an MSc in Biomedical Sciences (Immunology) from the University of Westminster, London.
-I'm now transitioning into data analytics and data science, combining my analytical skills with a passion for data-driven problem-solving.
+Transitioning into data analytics and data science, I combine analytical skills with a passion for data-driven problem-solving.

 ---